oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 This brings the Split Java SDK into scope for the project.

 Next, add a configuration to the project to make the Split Java Client available to the application.
-Here’s `SplitConfig.java`:
+Here's `SplitConfig.java`:

 ```java
 @Configuration